DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxSparkline/1 Configuration/type.md

 Determines the type of a sparkline.

 ---
-A sparkline type determines the visual representation of data.
-The following list shows options that are available for the **Sparkline** of a certain type.
+The sparkline type determines how data is visualized.
+The following list shows options that are available for different types of  **Sparklines**:

 - **All types**: